yaomeng1/AllocationSocialGoods/README.md

 # AllocationSocialGoods
-Code for paper "Allocation of social goods in the evolution of cooperation"
+Code for paper "Allocation of social goods in the evolution of cooperation".